Hesperian Health Guides

 - Chapter 43: Crutch Use, Cane Use, and Wheelchair Transfers

-- Chapter 44: Disabled Children in the Community
+- Chapter 44: Children with Disabilities in the Community

 - Chapter 45: Starting Village-Based Rehabilitation Activities